 By specifying low, medium, and high values for σ and ρ we were able to generate a range of CVC and synchrony scenarios (Figure 3).
 We use σ as a proxy for CVC and ρ as a measure of synchrony in subsequent results.
 Due to stochasticity within the model, median trends in CVC and φ were lower than recently observed values, even when σ and ρ were maximized.
 However, individual Monte Carlo trials exhibited temporal variation in CVC and φ consistent with the historical time series (Figure S1).

 Figure 3.
-Trends in recruitment component variability and synchrony as a function of σ and ρ, respectively.
-12-year moving window Trends in the observed stock-recruitment dataset are shown in black, the dashed line represents the beginning of the simulation period, and colored lines represent different CVC and synchrony operating models.
+Trends in 12-year moving averages of recruitment component variability and synchrony as a function of σ and ρ, respectively.
+Black lines show observed values from the retrospective analysis while the coloured lines represent median values over 250 simulation trials for different CVC and synchrony operating models.
+The dashed vertical line shows the start of the simulation period.
 Lines represent medians across 250 trials.

 Figure S1.
 Trends in recruitment synchrony as a function of σ and ρ, respectively.
 The median trend among trials is shown in the top left and other panels represent a random subset of Monte Carlo trials.

-The effects of aggregate variability on conservation-based PMs were strongly dependent on productivity scenario.
+The effects of synchrony and component variability on conservation-based PMs were strongly dependent on productivity scenario.
 When productivity was simulated at its reference value (i.e. median retrospective estimates and normally distributed process error) were relatively minor.
 Increases in synchrony led to moderate declines in recruit abundance, while increases in component variability led to moderate increases (Figure 4a).
 The proportion of CUs above their biological benchmark and the proportion of CUs extant at the end of the simulation period were stable across all aggregate variability scenarios (Figure 4b,c).

-Unsurprisingly, conservation-based PMs declined under alternative productivity scenarios.
+Unsurprisingly, conservation-based PMs declined as the frequency of poor productivity years increased.
 However, the relative magnitude of these declines was moderated by aggregate variability in general and synchrony in particular.
-When process variance was simulated with a skewed normal distribution, median recruit abundance declined by approximately 50% when synchrony was increased to moderate levels (purple and green symbols Figure 4d).
+When process variance was simulated with a skewed normal distribution, median recruit abundance declined by approximately 50% when synchrony was increased from low to moderate levels (purple to green symbols Figure 4d).
 The proportion of CUs above their biological benchmark exhibited similar declines at higher synchrony levels (Figure 4e).
 Increases in CVC were associated with declines in recruit abundance and conservation status, but only when they co-occurred with moderate or high levels of synchrony (Figure 4d,e).
 The interaction between component variability and synchrony was most noticeable with regards to extirpation risk.
-The median proportion of extant CUs was stable as long as synchrony was low, but declined by ~5% when synchrony increased to moderate levels and by ~10% when both component variability and synchrony were at their maximum values (Figure 4f).
-Conservation outcomes worsened slightly when process variance was simulated from a skewed Student t distribution, but the overall patterns were similar to estimates when using the less extreme, skewed normal distribution (Figure 4g-i).
+The median proportion of extant CUs was stable between high and low levels of CVc as long as synchrony was low, but declined by ~5% when synchrony increased to moderate levels and by ~10% when both component variability and synchrony were at their maximum values (Figure 4f).
+Conservation outcomes worsened slightly when process variance was simulated from a skewed Student t distribution compared to the skewed normal, but the overall patterns were similar to estimates when using the less extreme, skewed normal distribution (Figure 4g-i).

 Figure 4.
-Effects of component variability and synchrony on conservation-based performance measures.
+Effects of component variability and synchrony on conservation-based performance measures for three difference productivity scenarios.
+The skewed normal productivity scenario represent a moderate decline in productivity what the skewed T scenario represents a severe decline in productivity.
 Points represent medians and whiskers 90% posterior interval among 250 simulation runs.